 Q: What was your career path?
 How long have you been doing this?

 A: My career path started with English literature when I live in France and then changed to Acting and possibly when I arrived in the UK for 6th form.
 In the 2nd year I discovered I preferred music and went to Brunel for Music composition.
+I have a BA in composition and MA in Music Productions.

 Q: How would you describe your style?